Behaviour change 101 series: How to do a Rapid Review

 - download full-text files for all relevant articles

-- screen in screening software
+- screen using screening software

 - resolve disagreements.